 - Fiscal advantages

 Fiscal advantages to the government of the paper currency are undoubtedly very great, especially in times of national emergencies like a war.
-A modern war cannot be prosecuted by taxes or loans alone.
+Modern war cannot be prosecuted by taxes or loans alone.
 All government have to resort to the printing press.
-These above advantages also indicates the Importance of Money for us today.
+These above advantages also indicate the Importance of Money for us today.